Searching for details:

 A concept of global communications system using nuclear powered satellites with large deployable antennas.
 Credit: RKK Energia

 A scale model of a communications satellite proposed by RKK Energia.
+Click to enlarge.
 Copyright © 2011 Anatoly Zak

 Above: A concept of a nuclear-powered, all-weather military radar satellite presented in 2010.
 Credit: RKK Energia

 Previous chapter: Russian military satellites

 In August 2012, ISS Reshetnev, a leading Russian developer of military and application satellites, announced that it has been working on the enormous space-based antenna reaching 48 meters in diameter when deployed.
 According to the company, its design of the antenna reflector had the best chance of winning a tender of the Russian space agency, Roskosmos, thanks to Reshetnev's know-how in large deployable and transformable space structures.
 The winning bid was to be selected in August, followed by the work on the preliminary design, the production of manufacturing blueprints and the construction of a full-scale mockup of the antenna segment, ISS Reshetnev said.
 The company did not specify what would be the purpose of the antenna, but noted that the project would be unique for Russia.

 Russia radar reconnaissance project?

 The August 2012 announcement by ISS Reshetnev was preceded by several reports from Russia about the industry proposals for military and civilian satellites carrying large communications and radar antennas.
 In particular, RKK Energia, a key developer of manned spacecraft, worked for years on a large deployable antenna and even sent one of its prototypes to the Mir space station.
 The spectacular structure was then successfully opened on the exterior of the station by spacewalking cosmonauts.